 Dr. Azizzadeh performs an in-depth evaluation of a patient’s facial paralysis symptoms.
 If Dr. Azizzadeh believes a patient is dealing with a compressed facial nerve, he determines if microscopic decompression of the facial nerve or other treatment options can be used to correct this issue.

-Facial nerve decompression requires an advanced surgical technique.
+Facial neurolysis requires an advanced surgical technique.
 Thus, the procedure should only be performed by an expert surgeon who understands how to minimize patient risk.

-Generally, facial nerve decompression treatment is performed through a middle fossa craniotomy and/or through the mastoid bone behind the ear.
+Generally, facial neurolysis treatment is performed through a middle fossa craniotomy and/or through the mastoid bone behind the ear.
 Pieces of the bone are removed so that the inflamed facial nerve can expand, and the pressure that may be causing some of the facial paralysis symptoms is relieved.
-Depending on the individual case, the surgeon may perform the procedure through the middle cranial fossa method or a mastoidectomy, or a combination of the two.
+Depending on the patient, the surgeon may perform the procedure through the middle cranial fossa method or a mastoidectomy, or a combination of the two.

 Dr. Azizzadeh outlines all aspects of facial nerve surgery before treatment.
 He explains his facial nerve decompression technique in detail, as well as responds to his patient’s concerns and questions.
 In doing so, Dr. Azizzadeh ensures his patient knows exactly what to expect during a facial nerve decompression treatment.